sackosoft/.github/profile/README.md

 # Sackosoft

-Welcome, engineer, to the forge of robust software craftsmanship.
+We build the columns for your next project to stand on.

 ## Our Purpose

-We craft the magical platorms that enable developers to build powerful, reliable systems while focusing purely on their domain logic.
+We hope to craft the magical platorms that enable developers to build powerful, reliable systems while focusing purely on their own domains.
 Our creations handle the arcane complexities of infrastructure, persistence, and reliability; so you don't have to.

 ## The Ancient Arts